elknoblich/elknoblich/README.md

   <p>
     I am junior backend software developer at
     <a href = "https://stefanini.com/en">Stefanini</a>,
-    a private Brazilian multinational, and a computer science undergraduate at the
+    a private Brazilian multinational software company, and a computer science undergraduate at the
-    <a href = "https://www.inf.ufrgs.br/site/en/" target = "_blank">Institute of Informatics of the Federal University of Rio Grande do Sul</a>,
+    <a href = "https://www.inf.ufrgs.br/site/en/" target = "_blank">Institute of Informatics of the Federal University of Rio Grande do Sul</a>.
-    which offers two undergraduate courses: Bachelor in Computer Science and Bachelor in Computer Engineering.
-    Both courses rank among the top in Brazil according to the Brazilian Ministry of Education and external reviews.
     Portuguese is my mother language, but I am also fluent in English and know some French.
   </p>
   <div>